bitnami/charts/bitnami/kubeapps/README.md

 If you find issues upgrading Kubeapps, check the [troubleshooting](#error-while-upgrading-the-chart) section.

+### To 13.0.0

+This major updates the Redis&reg; subchart to its newest major, 18.0.0.
+[Here](https://github.com/bitnami/charts/tree/main/bitnami/redis#to-1800) you can find more information about the changes introduced in that version.

+NOTE: Due to an error in our release process, Redis&reg;' chart versions higher or equal than 17.15.4 already use Redis&reg; 7.2 by default.

 ### To 12.0.0

 This major updates the PostgreSQL subchart to its newest major, 12.0.0.
 [Here](https://github.com/bitnami/charts/tree/master/bitnami/postgresql#to-1200) you can find more information about the changes introduced in that version.